 However, if an investor realizes that she has bought her stocks based on recommendations of others and has not done her own research, then she should scrutinize her portfolio stocks on the steps mentioned in following articles to decide whether her portfolio stocks pass the test of being investment worthy:

-“Research & Analysis” section of this website contains live analysis of more than 40 stocks.
+“Company Analysis” section of our website contains a live analysis of more than hundred stocks.
 Reading these articles would be of great help for an investor to analyse her own stocks.

 Step 2: Sell those stocks of the portfolio, which do not pass the test: